 Wrong contact details on resumes can showcase an applicant’s unprofessional and shoddy attitude towards a particular job.
 Always cross check facts in the resume so as to avoid any sort of errors or miscommunication.
 Update the address on online portals as well as on resumes.
 If a candidate has a temporary address, then he/she must prioritize that address on the resume for further correspondence.

 Ensure to add at least two references towards the end of a resume.
 References play a crucial role in determining talent and the authenticity of the information provided in the resume.
 Many HR professionals say that candidates lose their job because they do not include references.
 And as per company policies, candidates must be verified at all costs so as to avoid fraudulent practices and identity.

 The outlook of any resume must be neat and uniform.
 This helps the recruiters to glide through a resume with great ease and efficiency.
 A candidate at all costs must avoid flashy fonts and maintain a font that is pleasing to the eye such as Tahoma or Times New Roman.
-Also, the size of the fonts plays a crucial role in maintaining uniformity.
-The standard size for the content in a resume should be 12 and for headings (if any) must be 14 and bold.
+Also the size of the fonts play a crucial role in maintaining uniformity.
+The standard size for the content in resume should be 12 and for headings (if any) must be 14 and bold.

-In the “objective” or the “career summary”, most resumes that we come across are addressed in the first person.
+In the “objective” or the “career summary”, most resumes that we come across are addressed in first person.
 Candidates use the pronoun “I” and “me” for writing their career objectives, which must not be encouraged.
 The use of such pronouns dilute professionalism and give a bad impression about an applicant’s attitude toward the jobs.